wanelo/pause/README.md

 # Pause

-Pause is a Redis-backed rate-limiting client for Ruby.
+Pause is a Redis-backed rate-limiting client.
 Use it to track events, with rules around how often they are allowed to occur within configured time checks.

 ## Installation